An Essential Element? Bromine

 Like the essential elements iodine and selenium, new research points to bromine as an essential element in the human body.
 It will take many years of research to determine the dietary range in which bromine is required.
 Information on bromine toxicity is readily available, but sufficient and deficient dietary intakes have yet to be determined.

-HORMONE LAB Laboratory offers a multi-element analysis in dried urine that measures iodine, bromine, selenium and arsenic to help detect elemental deficiencies or excesses.
-Click here to learn more.
+Our ICPMS Toxic and Essential Elements Profile (Thyroid Essential) offers a multi-element analysis in dried urine that measures iodine, bromine, selenium and arsenic — helping to detect elemental deficiencies or excesses and providing a comprehensive picture of your halogen and trace element status.

 Original of this article was published on ZRT Laboratory Blog.